chrismaddalena/ODIN/README.md

 And to these folks who have created/maintained some of the tools integrated into ODIN:

-* Alton Johnson (altjx) - The creator of the original very cool [PyFOCA](https://github.com/altjx/ipwn) that exists here in its new Python 3 form as a part of ODIN
+* Alton Johnson (altjx) - The creator of the original and very cool [PyFOCA](https://github.com/altjx/ipwn) that exists here in its new Python 3 form as a part of ODIN.
 * Laramies - Creator of the awesome [TheHarvester](https://github.com/laramies/theHarvester).
-* PaulSec - Creator of the [unofficial API for the DNS Dumpster](https://github.com/PaulSec/API-dnsdumpster.com)
+* PaulSec - Creator of the [unofficial API for the DNS Dumpster](https://github.com/PaulSec/API-dnsdumpster.com).
 * Daniel Grzalek (Dagrz) - Creator of [aws_pwn](https://github.com/dagrz/aws_pwn) and the reason why I was able to build out AWS recon options.
-* TrullJ - For making the slick [SSL Labs Scanner module](https://github.com/TrullJ/ssllabs).